The Boykinia: planting, cultivating and maintaining

 The word from our expert

 Boykinia are small, rhizomatous perennial plants closely related to saxifrages, primarily native to North America.
-They bear rosette leaves and produce panicles of small white, sometimes pinkish, flowers in early summer.
+They bear rosettes of leaves and produce panicles of small white flowers, sometimes tinged with pink, in early summer.
 Their delicate, airy, and ethereal panicles are particularly admired.
 Discover the Boykinia major, which boasts beautiful white flowers with pale yellow centres, the Boykinia occidentalis, with its fine and delicate flowers, and the Boykinia aconitifolia, featuring aconite-like leaves.

-Boykinia are shade or partial shade plants that thrive in cool, fertile, non-calcareous soil.
-Once established, they require almost no maintenance, except for occasional watering during dry spells.
-These are hardy plants, resistant to diseases and pests.
+Boykinia thrive in shady or partially shaded areas and prefer cool, fertile, non-calcareous soil.
+Once established, they require minimal maintenance, needing only occasional watering during dry spells.
+These hardy plants are resistant to diseases and pests.

-Boykinia are delicate and light in style: they may not be showy, but they are perfect for brightening a shady corner or creating a natural scene in a cool, shaded rockery alongside saxifrages, tiarellas, ferns… Discover all our tips for successfully growing them in your garden!
+Boykinia are delicate and light in style: they may not be showstoppers, but they are perfect for brightening up a shady corner or creating a natural scene in a cool, shaded rockery alongside saxifrages, tiarellas, ferns, and more.
+Discover all our tips for successfully growing them in your garden!

 botany